Leandro Cabrera: Crotone

 On 15 July 2017, free agent Cabrera joined FC Crotone on a three-year deal.
 His debut in the Serie A took place on 20 August, when he featured the full 90 minutes in the 3–0 home loss to AC Milan.

 Getafe

-Cabrera returned to the Spanish top flight on 15 January 2018, being loaned to Getafe CF. On 7 July the move was made permanent, and he rarely missed a match during his spell at the Coliseum Alfonso Pérez.
+Cabrera returned to the Spanish top flight on 15 January 2018, being loaned to Getafe CF. The move was made permanent on 7 July, and he rarely missed a match during his spell at the Coliseum Alfonso Pérez.

 Espanyol

 On 20 January 2020, Cabrera signed a four-and-a-half-year contract with RCD Espanyol after his €9 million release clause was paid.
 In March, he tested positive for COVID-19.

 Following the departure of David López in the 2022 off-season, Cabrera was named captain while also agreeing to an extension until 2026.
 On 28 August, as his team had no more substitutions left (a reserve goalkeeper was on the bench, however), he played a couple of minutes in goal after Benjamin Lecomte was sent off already in injury time, conceding one goal from Karim Benzema in an eventual 3–1 home defeat to Real Madrid.